 (The Underwriting Agreement has not been executed as on the date of this Red Herring Prospectus.
-Specific details below have been intentionally left blank and will be filled in before, and this portion will be applicable upon the execution of the Underwriting Agreement and filing of the Prospectus with the RoC, as applicable) The Underwriting Agreement is dated [●].
+Specific details below have been intentionally left blank and will be filled in before, and this portion will be applicable upon the execution of the Underwriting Agreement and filing of the Prospectus with the RoC, as applicable) The Underwriting Agreement is dated [ $\bullet$ ].
 The Underwriter have indicated their intention to underwrite the following number of Equity Shares:

-Name, address, telephone number and e- Indicative number of Amount % of Offer mail address of the Underwriter Equity Shares to be underwritten underwritten underwritten (in ₹ lakhs) [•] [•] [•] [•]
+Name, address, telephone number and e- mail address of the Underwriter Indicative number of Equity Shares to be underwritten Amount underwritten (in ₹ lakhs) % of Offer underwritten [•] [•] [•] [•]